Ahoy Comics Review: CAPTAIN GINGER SEASON TWO #5

 In recent months, Ahoy Comics has made the decision to make Captain Ginger Season Two a digital-only title.
 This is unfortunate for readers who prefer to read physical comics rather than digital releases.
 If you must have a physical copy, you will need to wait for the trade paperback collection, but it’s definitely worth picking up digitally in the meantime.

-Captain Ginger Season Two #5 is another great issue in this series that tugs at both the hear and the funny bone of any comic reader who is also an animal lover.
+Captain Ginger Season Two #5 is another great issue in this series that tugs at both the heart and the funny bone of any comic reader who is also an animal lover.
 If you like science fiction stories that are a bit different from the standard comic book fare, then I urge you to give Captain Ginger a try.